Impact

 Risk and Exploitability

-The CVSS score is 5.5, and the EPSS score is not available, and the vulnerability is not listed in CISA’s KEV catalog, so quantitative risk estimates cannot be specified.
-Nonetheless, a double free in kernel code can trigger a panic or allow an attacker with sufficient privileges to alter kernel memory, so the risk is non‑negligible for affected systems.
+The CVSS score is 5.5, the EPSS score is < 1%—indicating a very low probability of exploitation—and the vulnerability is not listed in CISA’s KEV catalog, so quantitative risk estimates cannot be precisely defined.
+The likely attack vector requires local privilege or kernel context to trigger the error handling path, a condition inferred from the description; the risk evaluation is also inferred.
+Nonetheless, a double free in kernel code can trigger a panic or allow a local attacker to corrupt kernel memory, so the risk is non‑negligible for affected systems.
 The lack of a publicly documented exploit reduces the current threat level, but the kernel crash potential warrants timely remediation.

 OpenCVE Enrichment